DolphDev/PSV/readme.md

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         columns = next(csv.reader(csvfile, delimiter=',', quotechar='|'))

-You also can specifiy your own list, if you want to intentionally add/remove columns.
+You also can specifiy your own list if you want to intentionally add/remove columns.

 Note: if you use `addcolumn` make sure you add it to the list if you intend for it to be added to the output.